FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: FedSA-GCL Framework

 \subsection{Model Aggregation Based on Local Smoothness Confidence and Staleness}

-To quantify the topological-attribute correlation between nodes, we introduce k-step Non-parametric Label Propagation (Non-param LP), which models the relationship between target nodes and their k-hop neighbors through iterative updates\citep{gasteiger2018predict}.To capture higher-order structural information, the $k$-step label propagation is given in Eq.~\eqref{eq:LP}.
+To quantify the topological-attribute correlation between nodes, we introduce $k$-step Non-parametric Label Propagation (Non-param LP), which models the relationship between target nodes and their $k$-hop neighbors through iterative updates\cite{gasteiger2018predict}.
+To capture higher-order structural information, the $k$-step Non-param LP is given by: